maroskukan/jq-cookbook/README.md

 jq-1.6
 ```

-For Ubuntu, you can use apt
+For Ubuntu, you can use apt.
 ```bash
 apt-get install jq
 jq --version